placidlearn/Volume_Control_With_Potentiometer/README.md

 This project helps you control the volume on your computer using potentiometer connected to Arduino board.

+Run: "volume_control.ino" on your Arduino board then "volume_control.py" on your PC.

 # Requirments
 Hardware:
 - Windows PC